cptwunderlich/adventofcode2020/README.md

 I would have expected part2 to be slower, since I'm basically doing a brute- force approach.
 I added the loop detection from part1 for quicker termination from the get go and it is very fast.

+## Day 9

+Found this one pretty OK as well, although I'm sure that a prettier/more terse version would be possible.
+I wasted so much time on part 2, bc.
+I didn't read the docs of the function `subsequences` from Data.List propertly.
+That lead the code being too slow to find a solution and I was scratching my head trying all sorts of things...
+Once I figured that out, I replaced it in 5 mins.